 In July 2012, the French introduced a new requirement to carry hand held breathalyser kits on board at any time when you drive in France.
 Check out Managing Director, Jeanette Miller, discussing this issue on BBC Breakfast.

-In the majority of cases we are unable to tell you if you have a case worth defending until we can look into the specifics of your case in more depth.
-We offer a priority investigative option to all clients facing drink driving related offences, which means that if you are unsure if you have a defence or if you have been told by another solicitor that you have no defence but we think otherwise.
-Our team of drink driving solicitors will consider the evidence in your case and take a full statement from you.
-They will then provide you with their expert opinion and the merits in defending your drink driving case or pleading guilty.
+First of all, in the majority of cases we are unable to tell you if you have a case worth defending until we can look into the specifics of your case in more depth.
+Therefore, we offer a priority investigative option to all clients facing drink drive related offences.
+Which means that if you are unsure if you have a defence or if you have been told by another solicitor that you have no defence but we think otherwise.
+Our team of drink drive solicitors will consider the evidence in your case and take a full statement from you.
+In conclusion, they will then provide you with their expert opinion and the merits in defending your drink driving case or pleading guilty.
 As we can conduct this option for a relatively low cost fixed fee it means that you are not committed to spending significant fees.

 Geoffrey Miller Solicitors is a trading name of Jeanette Miller Law Limited, a Limited Company Registered in England and Wales.
 Company No: 8214795.

-Authorised and Regulated by the Solicitors Regulation Authority No: 573314 VAT No:162579563.
+Authorised and Regulated by the Solicitors Regulation Authority No: 573314 VAT No:162576593.